RhysEJF/RhysEJF/README.md

 That's what I think the future of work looks like for a lot of people.
 Not just "doing your job faster," but discovering what you can become when the old barriers fall away.

-I call this augmented agency: AI as a lever for human becoming, not just human doing.
+I call this augmented agency.
+AI as a lever for human becoming, not just human doing.

-The question is: what could you become if you get equipped with AI?
+The question is, what could you become if you get equipped with AI?

 That’s what we can figure out together.